jnes92/coursera-machine-learning/04-coursera-deeplearning-specialisation/a-Neural Networks and Deep Learning/index.md

 - lot of business will be built like this
 - over time you start to give it objectives of achievements
 - bootstrapped by behavioural cloning

+## Week 3 - Ian Goodfellow

+personal story
+- neuroscience
+- ai was a good idea, but practice just games
+- some real science
+- interested in one paper
+- build gpu cuda based machine (first at stanford)
+- svm and other were outperformed

+invention of gans (by Ian):
+- studied generative modeling
+- lot of training data and generate out of it
+- arguing at a bar, do this and this
+- started coding same day (around midnight)
+- first working version finished a day later

+near death exp:
+- while waiting for result of brain inspection
+- try research ideas, carrying out work

+future of gans
+- supervised learning,
+- generating training data
+- simulating experiments
+- more art than science :D
+- GANS more reliable like Deep Learning has become -> more success
+- if not: just show it, later be replaced

+additional book about deep learning:
+- wrote first textbook on modern deep learning (eng, chinese)
+- start with focused introduction for the maths
+- linear algebra are important
+- but for excellent practitioners: understand fundamentels
+- but not all of it right before
+- crash-course math and just dive in

+ai thinking evolved
+- 10 years ago: community - how to get it working
+- basic scientific analysis
+- 5 years ago: parts open
+- hardest problem: which way to go
+- reinforcement, unsupervised, machine learning is fair, social challenges

+advice for starters:
+- write good code and put it on github
+- interesting project, solving a problem
+- writing papers is also good (but polished is hard)
+- work on projects

+adversarial examples:
+- new field: machine learning security
+- fool machine learning algorithm into code what it should not
+- important to build security near the start of it
+- anticipating security problems from the start